iramimorshed/humapitarian/README.md

 ![A screenshot showing what happens when a pin is moused over.](screenshot-map.png)

 Below that is a fact generator.
 When the button is clicked, a random fact is displayed.

 *Before Click*
 ![A screenshot showing the button before it's clicked.](fact-gen-before.png)

 *After Click*
 ![A screenshot showing the button and the fact after it's clicked.](fact-gen-after.png)

+## Credits
+For the tooltips, I used this tutorial as a guide: https://www.youtube.com/watch?v=e_jEquJo7y8&t=2424s&ab_channel=WEBCIFAR

+I did omit some things such as responsiveness and customzing the tooltips to my own style.
+For the pulsing pins, I drew inspiration from the tutorial above, but primarily followed this website: https://www.florin-pop.com/blog/2019/03/css-pulse-effect/

+I also want to credit my two teammates, Kellie Chan and Samantha Wang, who I worked with to create the first version of Humapitarian in 2018 (*Link given upon request*).